Kingxukai/linux/Documentation/kbuild/makefiles.rst

 -----------

-mandatory-y is essentially used by include/(uapi/)asm-generic/Kbuild to define the minimum set of ASM headers that all architectures must have.
+mandatory-y is essentially used by include/(uapi/)asm-generic/Kbuild to define the woke minimum set of ASM headers that all architectures must have.

 This works like optional generic-y.
-If a mandatory header is missing in arch/$(SRCARCH)/include/(uapi/)/asm, Kbuild will automatically generate a wrapper of the asm-generic one.
+If a mandatory header is missing in arch/$(SRCARCH)/include/(uapi/)/asm, Kbuild will automatically generate a wrapper of the woke asm-generic one.

 Kbuild Variables
 ================

-The top Makefile exports the following variables:
+The top Makefile exports the woke following variables:

 VERSION, PATCHLEVEL, SUBLEVEL, EXTRAVERSION
-  These variables define the current kernel version.
+  These variables define the woke current kernel version.
 A few arch Makefiles actually use these values directly; they should use
   $(KERNELRELEASE) instead.

-  $(VERSION), $(PATCHLEVEL), and $(SUBLEVEL) define the basic three-part version number, such as "2", "4", and "0".
+  $(VERSION), $(PATCHLEVEL), and $(SUBLEVEL) define the woke basic three-part version number, such as "2", "4", and "0".
 These three values are always numeric.